SeanRVACode/Google-Chrome-Bookmark-Editor/README.md

 ## Installation

-1. Download the latest release from the releases section
+1. Download the exe from emailed link.
-2. Extract the ZIP file to a location of your choice
-3. Run the executable file `Chrome Tax Payment Bookmark Creator.exe`
+2. Run the executable file `Chrome Tax Payment Bookmark Creator.exe`

 ## Usage

 **Important:** Before running this tool:

 1. Make sure Google Chrome is completely closed (check Task Manager to ensure no Chrome processes are running)
-2. Run the program once - it will create a backup of your bookmarks and add the tax payment folder
+2. Run the program once - it will create a backup of your bookmarks
+3. It will prompt you to choose a bookmarks path.
+You will want to select the one that has `Chrome\<various letters>\Default\Bookmarks`
-3. Open Chrome and verify the new bookmarks have been added correctly
+4. Open Chrome and verify the new bookmarks have been added correctly

 ## ⚠️ Warnings